 - Bathe in Krauma Geothermal baths – a memorable way to try out the hot spring bathing style.

-- Take in the history at the neighboring Reykholt – Reykholt was home to one of Iceland’s most remarkable historians, Snorri Sturluson and you can visit his home and learn all about him.
+- Take in the history at Reykholt – Reykholt was home to one of Iceland’s most remarkable historians, Snorri Sturluson.
+You can visit his home and learn all about him.

 - Visit the nearby waterfalls Hraunfossar and Barnafoss – time and again these brother falls are named some of the most beautiful waterfalls in Iceland.
 You simply can’t miss out!